ngxs/store/docs/advanced/actions-life-cycle.md

 }
 ```

-If you dispatch `GetNovels` and `GetDetectives` actions separately, like:
+Let's say that you dispatch `GetNovels` and `GetDetectives` actions separately like this:

 ```ts
 store